moerv9/sentiment/docs/6_Trading.md

 ### Filtering neutral tweets

-Afterwards, the neutral tweets are filtered and the rest are counted and the mean/avg is calculated for a resampled interval of 1h.
-This means all the timestamps from 1h (e.g. from 16:00 - 17:00) are grouped and a function is applied to all of them.
+Afterwards, the neutral tweets are filtered, and the rest are counted and the mean/avg is calculated for a resampled interval of 1h.
+This means all the timestamps from 1h (e.g. from 16:00 - 17:00) are grouped, and a function is applied to all of them.
 This function could be to summarize, count or calculate the mean/avg.

 </br>